jithinkumar900/Github-Jira-ticket-creator-project/README.md

 # Github-Jira-ticket-creation-project
-Creating a github webhook with the help of python script running in flask such that when a new issue is raised in the github a ticket is created in jira

-# GitHub-Jira-Token-Project

 This project creates a GitHub webhook using a Python script running in Flask.
 The webhook is designed to automatically create a Jira ticket when a new issue is raised in the GitHub repository.